TeamHG-Memex/agnostic/docs/cli.rst

       drop       Drop the migrations table.
       list       List migrations.
       migrate    Run pending migrations.
-      snapshot   Take a snapshot of the current schema and... test       Test pending migrations.
+      snapshot   Take a snapshot of the current DB structure and and write it to OUTFILE.
+      test       Test pending migrations.

 The **options** have the following meanings.